newpatiente2e/docs/docs/45-clean-up.md

 The resource group name and region were specified when you setup the project during the [Create Azure resources](./20-create-azure-services.md) step.
 The name of the Form Recognizer resource is prefixed with `form-recognizer-` and then a unique hash, that will be present in the logs when you cleaned up the resources in the previous step.

 :::

+## Social

+Please tweet your questions, comments, and successes using hashtag #AzureFormRecognizer, using the workshop link [https://aka.ms/PatientRegistration](https://aka.ms/PatientRegistration), and tagging @dglover.
+Thank you.